kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ## Project Structure

 The project is divided into two main sections.
-The `infra` folder includes the basic services and resources that are required to run Tracetest iin your AWS account using Terraform as deployment framework.
+The `infra` folder includes the basic services and resources that are required to run Tracetest in your AWS account using Terraform as the deployment framework.
 Meanwhile, the `src` folder includes the code and configuration to create and provision the Step Functions using the SAM framework.

 ### 1. NET Core Lambda Functions